AI-generated

 History

-• Case was tried in the Court of First Instance of Sulu
+• Filed in CFI: Lol-lo and Saraw were charged with piracy in the Court of First Instance of Sulu.

 Facts

-• 2.
-The victims survived after eleven days of hardship.
-The perpetrators, including Lol-lo (who participated in rape) and Saraw, returned to South Ubian, Tawi-Tawi, where they were later arrested.
+• Lol-lo and Saraw returned to South Ubian, Tawi-Tawi, Sulu, Philippine Islands, where they were arrested.

 Arguments of the Petitioners